DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - These passive abilities can be anything from stat boosts to effects that trigger under specific circumstances.

 #### Progressing Through the Run / Getting Stronger
+- After completing a floor, the player has to answer another question.
+Depending on thei
 - At the end of each floor, the player has a couple options
 - They can choose to:
 	- *Relinquish* (name pending)